 SiteGround is one of the top solution providers on this list and yet, they are one of the most affordable.
 SiteGround is unique, in that they have an excellent balance of everything you need in a hosting company.
-Their high quality rating is based on several factors, including speed, stability and service.
+Their high-quality rating is based on several factors, including speed, stability, and service.
 Following is more detail on each.

 SiteGround is fast.
 According to Google, and just about every search engine optimization expert, page speed is a critical ranking factor.
 You can spend a LOT of time trying to improve the speed of your pages.
 You can research and install the best caching plugins, optimize your images, streamline your databases, and more.
 But, the biggest factor in page load time is your web hosting.
-The industry average for a page to load is 4.7 seconds.
+The industry average for a page to load in 4.7 seconds.
 Using SiteGround pages load in 1.3 seconds.
 This makes it one of the fastest options available.

 They leverage the latest web hosting speed technologies, innovative architecture, and the best software solutions.
-They use Solid State Drive (SSD) that provides 1000x increase in speed compared to regular drives.
+They use Solid State Drive (SSD) that provides a 1000x increase in speed compared to regular drives.
 They use NGINX to make load times faster.
-In addition, they use a proprietary caching mechanism to optimize serving of content.
+In addition, they use a proprietary caching mechanism to optimize the serving of content.
 Also, all of their servers are HTTP/2 enabled, which reduces website loading times.
 Plus, they always run the latest version of PHP.
 On top of all that, they offer a free CDN, which caches your content and makes your website load faster.

 They are safe.
 SiteGround boasts a 99% uptime, one of the best rating in the industry.
 Their outstanding uptime rating is due to a number of factors.
 Their platform is built on Linux containers, which is highly efficient and stable.
 This allows your site to deal with sudden spikes in traffic, without impacting the stability of the server.
 They proactively monitor servers and fix problems quickly.
 If there are any problems, they have automatic backups, so you can restore your site quickly if necessary.
-Uniquely, they use artificial intelligence (AI) to block spam bots.
+Uniquely, they use artificial intelligence (AI) to block spambots.
 This blocks brute force attacks and prevents unauthorized access.

 They have great support.
-You can setup the most expensive account with the number one web hosting company that would probably even host your site on a golden server.
+You can set up the most expensive account with the number one web hosting company that would probably even host your site on a golden server.
 But I can assure you, you’re going to have problems at some point.
 And when you do, you’re going to need to contact support.
 Siteground has quality support in a number of areas: self-help, online help, knowledgebases, discussion forums, online chat, and via the phone